 Gifted Arts features guest artists and teachers who talk about their craft and how it corresponds to the writing process.
 The artist often collaborates with the students.
 Our guests have included a wide spectrum of artists including actors, photographers, dancers, painters, musicians, architects, glassblowers, sculptors, directors, writers, and more.

 Gifted Arts founder, Ted Ibur, started his teaching career in 1991 with the Webster Groves School District.
-He graduated from Ladue High School, received BA’s in both English and Sociology with a minor in Journalism and Creative Writing from Mizzou, and earned an MA in Education from Washington University.
+He graduated from Ladue High School, received a BA in both English and Sociology with a minor in Journalism and Creative Writing from Mizzou, and earned an MA in Education from Washington University.
 For the first ten years of his teaching career, Ibur was also a full-time musician playing drums in several bands.
 His 2012 debut novel written under his full name, Edward Scott Ibur, is called Teacher of the Year, a satirical comedy set in a middle school.
 He is currently working on a new book, tentatively called Teitel, and a play—both comedies.

-Ibur is part of the creative team behind the Labute New Theater Festival, all one-act plays, established in 2012 at the Gaslight Theater.
+Ibur is part of the creative team and literary manager behind the Labute New Theater Festival, all one-act plays, established in 2012 at the Gaslight Theater.
 The festival made its New York City debut in 2016.
 In addition to running the high school part of the program, he helps select the winning professional plays out of hundreds of submissions from around the world.

 Ted has two daughters, Bella and Lily, and lives in University City, Missouri.